Education in Latin America: Early Post-colonial Period

 At the time of the Spanish American wars of independence, approximately twenty-five universities were operating in Spanish America.
 These universities, influenced by the French Enlightenment, came to be regulated by government rather than cooperative interests or the Church.
 Growth and expansion of the university system was slowed due to political and financial instability; university life was regularly interrupted.
 In the 1840s Chile and Uruguay implemented an educational model that incorporated centralized Napoleonic lines which promoted the "base education for the future leaders of the nation, as well as members of the bureaucracy and the military".
-In the time of post-colonialism, "[Gregorio Weinberg] defined three successive stages up until the twentieth century: "imposed culture", "accepted culture" and "criticised or disputed culture".
+In the time of post-colonialism, "[Gregorio Weinberg] defined three successive stages up until the twentieth century: "imposed culture", "accepted culture" and "criticized or disputed culture".
 The phase of 'imposed culture', which was of a functional nature for the metropolis, corresponds to the colonial era, while the second phase, that of the "accepted culture", is associated with the organisation of the national societies... [and the] assimilation of foreign cultural and philosophical tendencies by Latin American countries, which adopted them due to their usefulness for solving the theoretical and practical problems involved in organizing the new nations."